pretix/pretix/doc/api/resources/events.rst

 .. versionchanged:: 1.14

    The ``plugins`` field has been added.
-   The write operations POST, PATCH, AND PUT have been added.
+   The operations POST, PATCH, PUT and DELETE have been added.

 Endpoints
 ---------